-- 1) The accounting officer must - a) keep a list of accredited prospective providers of goods and services that must be used for the procurement requirements through written or verbal quotations and formal written price quotations; and - b) at least once a year through newspapers commonly circulating locally, the website and any other appropriate ways, invite prospective providers of goods or services to apply for evaluation and listing as accredited prospective providers; - specify the listing criteria for accredited prospective providers which must include at least the requirement to submit proof of compliance with SARS tax clearance and proof that local municipal rates and services payments are not in arrears for more than three months; - d) disallow the listing of any prospective provider whose name appears on the National Treasury's database as a person prohibited from doing business with the public sector (check before listing if prospective provider is not registered on the List of Restricted Suppliers (forward e-mail to restrictions@treasury.gov.za) and the Register for Tender Defaulters - National Treasury website www.treasury.gov.za]. - 2) The listing criteria for accredited prospective providers are as follows: - a) Certified Copy of Certificate of Incorporation/Registration: Company, Closed Corporation or Trust (Obtainable from CIPC); - b) Certified copies of Identity Document(s) of Owner(s), Member(s), Trustees or Shareholder(s) (Original Certified Copy); - c) Certified copies of Identity Document(s) of Authorised Person/Signatory (Original Certified Copy);
+- 1) The accounting officer must - a) keep a list of accredited prospective providers (Central Supplier Database) of goods and services that must be used for the procurement requirements of the Cederberg Municipality through written or verbal quotations and formal written price quotations; and - at least once a year through newspapers commonly circulating locally, the website and any other appropriate ways, invite prospective providers of goods or services to apply for evaluation and listing as accredited prospective providers; - b) specify the listing criteria for accredited prospective providers as per attached Annexure G; and - d) disallow the listing of any prospective provider whose name appears on the National Treasury's database as a person prohibited from doing business with the public sector (check before listing if prospective provider is not registered on the List of Restricted Suppliers (forward e-mail to restrictions@treasury.gov.za) and the Register for Tender Defaulters - National Treasury website www.treasury.gov.za]. - 2) The list must be updated at least quarterly to include any additional prospective providers and any new commodities or types of services.
+Prospective providers must be allowed to submit applications for listing at any time. - 3) The list must be compiled per commodity and per type of service.